aviaryhq/cloudglue-mcp-server/README.md

 # Local Development

+## Prerequisites

+First, get a Cloudglue API Key from [cloudglue.dev](http://cloudglue.dev), this will be used to authenticate the MCP server with your Cloudglue account.

+## Build the server

 1. Clone the repo
 2. Install dependencies using `npm install`
 3. Build the server + Claude Desktop Extension using `npm build`